FollowTheProcess/pymechtest/docs/getting_started/options.md

 Obviously, if you define your own ranges, it's now up to you that those ranges are valid and you are still capturing the elastic portion of the stress strain curve, so you might want to check it out with `.plot_curves()` first!

+!!! info

-> Currently, only Young's modulus is supported.
+    Currently, only Young's modulus is supported.
 In the future I want to provide the option for different types of modulus i.e. secant, chord etc. This is on the roadmap!

 ### Expect Yield